raysan5/raylib/README.md

  - [Working for Web (HTML5)](https://github.com/raysan5/raylib/wiki/Working-for-Web-(HTML5))
  - [Working anywhere with CMake](https://github.com/raysan5/raylib/wiki/Working-with-CMake)

-*Note that the Wiki is open to edits.
-If you find some issues while building raylib for your target platform, feel free to edit the Wiki or open an issue related to it.*
+*Note that the Wiki is open to edits, if you find some issues while building raylib for your target platform, feel free to edit the Wiki or open an issue related to it.*

 #### Setup raylib with multiple IDEs

 raylib has been developed on Windows platform using [Notepad++](https://notepad-plus-plus.org/) and the [MinGW GCC](https://www.mingw-w64.org/) compiler but it can be used with other IDEs on multiple platforms.

-The [projects directory](https://github.com/raysan5/raylib/tree/master/projects) contains several ready-to-use **project templates** to build raylib and code examples with multiple IDEs.
+[Projects directory](https://github.com/raysan5/raylib/tree/master/projects) contains several ready-to-use **project templates** to build raylib and code examples with multiple IDEs.

 *Note that there are lots of IDEs supported, some of the provided templates could require some review, so please, if you find some issue with a template or you think they could be improved, feel free to send a PR or open a related issue.*